Does your child have a brain imbalance?

 Here are the the main reasons people come seeking more answers to help their child get better:

-Several of the following (either a few strongly, or most somewhat):
+Several of the following apply to your child (either a few strongly, or most somewhat):

 As a baby, did not crawl or had delayed milestones.

 Over or under-sensitivity in most or all senses.

 Has difficulty reading and/or comprehending what they are reading (diagnosed as dyslexic).